HomeGuidesAPI ReferenceChangelog

 What is a System Peak Demand charge?

-Some utilities, most notably those in Texas and the PJM ISO, have a special type of Demand Charge that is not based on when the customer uses their peak power (as "regular" Demand Charges are), but when the grid itself experiences a peak.
-This class of charges is usually called “System Peak” charges and the utility often uses the term “System Peak Demand” for the customer’s usage during these specifically designated times of system-wide peak usage.
+Some utilities, most notably those in Texas and the PJM ISO, have a special type of demand charge that is not based on when the customer uses their peak power (as "regular" demand charges are), but rather on when the grid itself experiences peak demand.
+This class of charges is usually called "System Peak" charges, and utilities often use the term "System Peak Demand" to refer to the customer's usage during these specifically designated times of system-wide peak usage.

 MonthPeak IntervalDemand